TBA. Events are usually held in February.

-The Carriacou Carnival is celebrated on the island of Carriacou; situated northeast of Grenada.
+The Carriacou Carnival is celebrated on the island of Carriacou and Petite Martinique; situated northeast of Grenada.

 The Carriacou Carnival, rooted in a rich history, is a vibrant and culturally significant celebration held on the island of Carriacou, part of the tri-island state of Grenada in the Caribbean.
 The carnival’s origins trace back to the influence of African, European, and Indigenous cultures that have shaped the island’s history.
 As with many Caribbean carnivals, Carriacou Carnival emerged as a dynamic fusion of traditions brought by colonial settlers and African slaves, resulting in a unique cultural expression.